Volumetric Flow Rate Calculator

 Air flow rate in HVAC duct

 💡 Did you know?
 The continuity equation Q = A × v is fundamental to fluid mechanics and is used in everything from designing water supply systems to calculating blood flow in medical applications!
+Even your heart pumps blood at a volumetric flow rate - typically 5-6 liters per minute at rest, which increases dramatically during exercise.

 Frequently Asked Questions (FAQ)